How to File for Chapter 7 Bankruptcy

 What About the Downside?

-Bankruptcy can also have its disadvantages—economically, emotionally, and in terms of your future credit rating.
+Despite its many benefits, bankruptcy also has disadvantages—economically, emotionally, and in terms of your future credit rating.
 The bankruptcy process can get intrusive.
-As part of your public filing, you are required to disclose your financial activities during the previous year or two, as well as your debts and current property holdings.
+As part of your public filing, you are required to disclose your financial activities during the previous year or two, as well as your income, debts, and current property holdings.

 Bankruptcy also carries a certain stigma.
 (Otherwise, why would we spend so much time talking you out of feeling bad about it?)
 Some people would rather struggle under a mountain of debt than accept the label of “bankrupt.”

-If you have a bankruptcy on your record, you will need to convince those who have business dealings with you that you made every effort to meet your financial obligations before resorting to bankruptcy.
-Whether you are renting or buying a home, buying or leasing a car, or seeking financing for a business, your bankruptcy will be counted against you, at least for several years (and it will stay on your credit report for ten years).
-And, although you may be able to get credit cards after bankruptcy, you will have to pay the highest interest rate, at least for a while.
+If you have a bankruptcy on your credit report, you will need to convince those who have business dealings with you that you made every effort to meet your financial obligations before resorting to bankruptcy.
+Whether you are renting or buying a home, purchasing or leasing a car, or seeking financing for a business, your bankruptcy will be counted against you, at least for several years (and it will stay on your credit report for ten years).
+And, although you may be able to get credit cards after bankruptcy, you will have a high interest rate, at least for a while.

 While these facts may seem like downsides, they collectively have an upside.
-For several years, you will find it very easy to be debt free.
-In fact, you will have to pay as you go because it will be tough to get credit.
-Filing for bankruptcy can be a harsh wakeup call, one that will give you a new perspective on the credit system.
+You may have to pay as you go for several years because it will be tough to get credit.
+Filing for bankruptcy can be a harsh wake-up call, one that will give you a new perspective on the credit system.
 A bankruptcy temporarily removes you from the credit hamster wheel and gives you some time and space to learn to live credit free (or, at least, to fashion a saner relationship to the credit industry).

 Bankruptcy Law: A Work in Progress